hyperledger-labs/fabric-token-sdk/cmd/tokengen/README.md

 Flags:
   -a, --auditors strings   list of auditor keys in the form of <MSP-Dir>:<MSP-ID>
-  -b, --base int           base field used by the dlog driver (default 100)
+  -b, --base int           tt is used to define the maximum quantity a token can contain as Base^Exponent (default 100)
-      --cc                 generate chaincode package -d, --driver string      driver (dlog, zkatdlog or fabtoken) (default "dlog") -e, --exponent int       exponent field used by the dlog driver (default 2) -h, --help               help for gen
+      --cc                 generate chaincode package -d, --driver string      driver (dlog, zkatdlog or fabtoken) (default "dlog") -e, --exponent int       tt is used to define the maximum quantity a token can contain as Base^Exponent (default 2) -h, --help               help for gen
   -i, --idemix string      idemix msp dir
   -s, --issuers strings    list of issuer keys in the form of <MSP-Dir>:<MSP-ID>